-This application is being presented to Committee due to an objection from the Parish Council having been received, and was deferred from the Committee of the 6th November 2012 in order to allow a site visit to be undertaken.
+This application is being presented to Committee due to an objection from the Parish Council having been received.

 RECOMMENDATION

 Planning Committee are recommended to grant planning permission subject to conditions.

 DETAILS OF THE DEVELOPMENT

 The application proposes the demolition of the existing attached garage and the replacement with a new slightly larger garage with first floor extension above.
 An additional small two storey extension is to be added to the south elevation and a first floor extension over the existing utility room on the north elevation.
 The proposal is also to render most of the building with externally insulating render.